Humans of Aura

 I finished Senior in 1952 and in those days not many young women went to university unless they got a scholarship.
 I always wanted to be a nurse so started my training at St Martin’s Hospital in Brisbane city near St John’s Cathedral.
 The hospital is no longer there but the building is now heritage-listed.

-After I finished my training, I headed overseas with two friends, one of whom, Beverley, also lives at Aura Holdings' retirement village, Kingsford Terrace Corinda – today the trip would be called a backpacker’s holiday.
+After I finished my training, I headed overseas with two friends, one of whom, Beverley, also lives here at Kingsford Terrace Corinda – today the trip would be called a backpacker’s holiday.
 We were away most of 1957 and apart from having a great time touring and partying we did a bit of work like fruit picking.

 On our return, Beverley and I went to the Royal Women’s Hospital in Melbourne to do midwifery – now that was a really good year and the beginning of my education in life!
 We nearly got expelled one night when we went to have a coffee at the med students’ quarters and were sprung by matron.
 One of the students was a childhood friend of Beverley’s and we were 25 at the time - can you imagine those rules applying now?